-The verification area is shown in gray in Figure 3.
+The verification area is shown in Figure 4.

 This choice is made to assess the impact of the assimilation of radar reflectivity volumes in the region where these data are actually observed.
 Furthermore, regarding SAL, in Wernli et al. (2009) it is recommended to use a domain not larger than $500 \times 500 \text{ km}^2$ since, otherwise, the domain may include different meteorological systems making the interpretation of results problematic.
-In fact, if the domain contains strongly differing meteorological systems, then results obtained using the SAL technique may not be representative for the weakest one.